Trump Organization fined $1.6 million for tax fraud

-A fine was the only penalty a judge could impose on the Trump Organization after its conviction last month for 17 tax crimes, including conspiracy and falsifying business records.
 The amount was the maximum allowed by law.
 Judge Juan Manuel Merchan gave the company 14 days to pay.
-A person convicted of the same crimes would've faced years in prison.
+An individual person convicted of the same crimes would have faced years in prison.

 People are also reading…